-As the dependence upon the renewables grows, the offshore wind turbine infrastructure also grows.
-As per the reports by International Finance Corporation (IFC), the off-wind energy contributes fractionally 0.3% of the global power generation, it remains a vital resource for harnessing energy for the areas around the coastline which are not connected to the conventional power grids.
-Even there are initiatives from the government side to upscale the utility of the wind energy.
-The demand for the offshore wind turbine increases, with the increase in the initiatives to reduce carbon footprints over energy systems and reducing air pollution and contributing to the pool of electricity through renewables.
+As the dependence on renewables grows, the offshore wind turbine infrastructure also grows.
+According to International Finance Corporation (IFC) reports, while off-wind energy contributes only 0.3% of global power generation, it remains a critical resource for harnessing energy for areas around the coastline that are not connected to conventional power grids.
+Even there are initiatives from the government side to upscale the utility of wind energy.
+The demand for offshore wind turbines grows in tandem with initiatives to reduce the carbon footprints of energy systems, reduce air pollution, and contribute to the pool of renewable electricity.

-As per the data by IEA, the capacity additions of the offshore wind turbine has declined by 25%.
-With the inception being China considering it as an epicentre of the outbreak.
-With the enforcement of restrictions in China, the new offshore wind installation declined by half.
-Gradually as the pandemic rolled out and restrictions were eased the market gained the growth again.
-Similarly, since Mid-May, the offshore wind turbine market has adapted itself to the pandemic situation given that the offshore wind energy has been holding importance for the coastal nations, the market has witnessed investments in the first half of 2020 at the inception of the unlock down event, Vattenfall Hollandse has invested $3.9 billion in the 1.5GW offshore wind energy facility around the Netherlands, SSE Seagreen invested $3.8 billion for offshore wind facility in the UK, 600 MW, $3.6 billion in Taiwan by CIP Changfang Xidao and many others.
-The normalization of the market has been triggered by the European Nations situated at the North Seas, where the high wind and shallow water provide suitable conditions to harness the offshore wind energy.
-With the launching of new policies by the European Union towards this renewable source of energy will create multiple offshore wind facilities, increasing the demand for the offshore wind turbines by quadruple.
+As per the data by the IEA, the capacity additions of offshore wind turbines have declined by 25%.
+With the inception being China, considering it the epicenter of the outbreak.
+With the enforcement of restrictions in China, the new offshore wind farms declined by half.
+Gradually, as the pandemic rolled out and restrictions were eased, the market gained growth again.
+Similarly, since Mid-May, the offshore wind turbine market has adapted itself to the pandemic situation given that the offshore wind energy has been holding importance for the coastal nations, the market has witnessed investments in the first half of 2020 at the inception of the unlock down event, Vattenfall Hollandse invested $3.9 billion in the 1.5GW offshore wind energy facility around the Netherlands, SSE Seagreen invested $3.8 billion in an offshore wind facility in the UK, 600 MW, $3.6 billion in Taiwan by CIP Changfang Xidao and many others.
+The normalization of the market has been triggered by the European nations situated in the North Seas, where the high winds and shallow water provide suitable conditions to harness offshore wind energy.
+The launching of new policies by the European Union toward this renewable source of energy will create multiple offshore wind facilities, increasing the demand for offshore wind turbines by quadrupling.

-The offshore wind energy turbines have undergone a massive shift under the models which were prone to exposure from seawater.
-The models in the advanced offshore wind farms are more withstanding requiring less maintenance, replacement services etc. To contribute to the advancements, the United States government also undertake the funding of projects, industry collaborations and national laboratories facilities to conduct research and work on innovative solutions.
+Offshore wind energy turbine technological advancements The offshore wind energy turbines have undergone a massive shift from the models which were prone to exposure to seawater.
+The models in the advanced offshore wind farms are more withstanding, requiring less maintenance, replacement services, etc. The United States government also undertakes the funding of projects, industry collaborations, and national laboratory facilities to conduct research and work on innovative solutions.
 This aims to improve turbine performance and reduce the cost of offshore wind systems.
-For instance, as per the data by the United States government, firms are currently working upon the project of developing offshore wind turbine set up as around 58% of the US offshore wind turbine has deep foundation base in the ocean that it is elusive to undertake repairing and maintenance activities.
-Furthermore, the usage of drone, robots, analytics modelling has reduced the cost of conducting maintenance and even has brought remote assistance to the scattered offshore wind energy turbines.
+For instance, as per the data by the United States government, firms are currently working on the project of developing an offshore wind turbine set up as around 58% of the US offshore wind turbines have a deep foundation base in the ocean where it is difficult to undertake repair and maintenance activities.
+Furthermore, the usage of drones, robots, and analytics modeling has reduced the cost of conducting maintenance and even brought remote assistance to the scattered offshore wind energy turbines.

 Challenges in the offshore wind turbine market